Waldo (short story): Plot summary

 Eventually Waldo realizes that he himself can draw strength from the Other World.
 Tricking Grimes and Stevens into taking him to Earth again, he walks out of the craft, almost causing Grimes to have a heart attack.

 Flash-forwarding back to the dancer, who is Waldo, we see him depart the dressing room with great bonhomie.
 His principal assistant is the former chairman of the board at North American Power-Air.

 Reception

 L. Sprague de Camp praised "Waldo" for reflecting Heinlein's typical virtues: "his prodigality of invention, his shrewd grasp of human nature and his versatile knowledge of law, politics, business and science."
 However, he noted that although the story was "fast-moving," it "peter[ed] out at the end instead of rising to a climax."

 The waldo

 A typical illustration of the tools in the story is Waldo's handling of his need to perform micro-dissection on the scale of cellular walls.
-He uses human-sized waldoes to make smaller waldos, then uses those to make even smaller waldoes, and continues the series until he has waldoes small enough to work at the cellular scale.
+He uses human-sized waldos to make smaller waldos, then uses those to make even smaller waldos, and continues the series until he has waldos small enough to work at the cellular scale.

 There are three main factors involved in Heinlein's description of the tools: